 The truth is, staying indoors, or driving somewhere, or going shopping to distract myself from how I’m feeling, only masks the problem.
 But when I get outside and move my body, I’m not masking the problem.
 I’m moving the problem.
 I’m moving through what I’m experiencing.

 There’s just no downside, but I’ve only been talking about myself, haven’t I?
 The truth is, getting outside is just as much for R as it is for me.
-I consider it her education, in the loosest and most open-ended way possible.
+I consider it her education, in the most relaxed and open-ended way possible.
 What more does she need besides love from her family and nature?

 Nature contains the maximum sensory input: the sounds from birds and the river and squirrels running up trees, the warmth of the sun on skin and the cool of the air in the shadows, toes dipped into water, the smell of flowers and pines and dirt, smooth rocks and rough pinecones and tiny acorns to explore.